 Concise seasonal menus with a pronounced French accent draws on supplies from first-class local Monmouthshire and Welsh produce.
 Kick off with white crab, Pink fir potato, Wye Valley leek and chicken crisp before a main course of local partridge, mushroom cream, crosnes, toasted barley and Lagavulin broth or Cornish brill fillet, caraway cabbage, onion puree and smoked bacon.
 There are a line-up of desserts to finish including Blood orange jelly, fromage blanc mousse, clementine served with mint ice cream or maybe pear and almond, poached pear, almond mousse with marzipan crumble.

-The Crown at Whitebrook has eight stylish rooms should you wish to extend your stay and enjoy the beauty of the surrounding countryside.
+The Whitebrook has eight stylish rooms should you wish to extend your stay and enjoy the beauty of the surrounding countryside.

 The Whitebrook is also featured in: Michelin Guide, Good Food Guide, AA GuideRate this Restaurant